 Note the use of a cradle on the TV aerial which it is good practice to use for all “high gain” aerials (particularly X Beams) due to their higher wind loading.
-Mounting cradles strengthen the aerial and reduce the twisting forces exerted on the pole and clamp.
-End mounting aerials can exert a very high torque and this was exceptionally annoying when we were undertaking aerial tests whilst there was wind about !
+Mounting cradles strengthen the aerial and also reduce the twisting forces exerted on the pole and clamp.
+End mounting aerials can exert a very high torque on the aerial pole when the wind blows.
 On the other hand Log Periodic aerials should always be end mounted.
 On a related point if any aerial is fitted with a cradle this should always be fitted perpendicularly to the dipole so as not to interfere with the tuning of the directors.
-Similarly the pole can also interfere with the aerial`s tuning as with this DAB antenna.
+Similarly the pole can also interfere with a vertically polarised aerial`s tuning.

 Always remember that there is more than one way to measure gain, e.g. dBi and dBd, the latter being the more honest parameter.
 To convert dBi to dBd deduct 2.15 from the dBi figure.